a.custom-link:hover, a.custom-link:focus { text-decoration: underline; }

 PEET Program Overview

 The goal of the CCTSI’s Pragmatic Electronic Health Record (EHR)-Embedded Trials (PEET) program is to establish infrastructure and procedures to facilitate pragmatic trials through EHR integration.
-Guided by health equity principles of accessibility, diversity, and inclusivity, the PEET program aims to enhance the representation of all populations in research.
 PEET addresses clinical and translational science challenges by reducing the burden on participants, clinicians, and researchers in research approval and conduct.
 This is achieved through partnerships with health system and university research regulatory, informatics, and data science units.
-Community engagement in designing and implementing patient-centered materials and protocols aims to build trust and ensure representativeness in trial participation.
+Community engagement in designing and implementing patient-centered materials and protocols aims to build trust and increase trial participation.
 Scientific advisory on pragmatic trial design, dissemination and implementation science, and community engagement enhances research rigor.
 PEET supports multiple EHR integration features, including streamlined resources for decentralized clinical trials (e.g., e-consent, portal-based patient recruitment), cohort identification, randomization, intervention delivery, trial accrual monitoring, and data collection and analysis.

 Request for Applications (RFA)